Portreath Walks - Portreath to Hayle Walk

 - Hayle Estuary - Enjoy a walk or cycle around the beautiful Hayle Estuary RSPB reserve in Cornwall

-- Mineral Tramways Trail - This is a fabulous, largely traffic free ride or walk, from Portreath to Devoran
+- Mineral Tramways Trail - Also known as the Bissoe Trail, this is a fabulous, largely traffic free ride or walk, from Portreath to Devoran

 - Redruth - This Cornish town has some nice walking trails exploring the settlement's rich mining history

 - Great Flat Lode Trail - This is a short, circular off road walk or cycle that circles the historic hilltop site of Carn Brea

 - Truro - Truro is notable as Cornwall's only city and mainland Britain's southernmost city